defold/doc/docs/en/manuals/extender-local-setup.md

 There are two variants how to run local build server (aka 'Extender'):
 1. Run local build server with preconfigured artifacts.
-2. Build all necessary artifacts locally and use it to run local build server.
+2. Run local build server with locally built artifacts.

 ## How to run local Extender with preconfigured artifacts

-### Prerequisites
 Before you can run a local cloud builder you need to install the following software:

 * [Docker](https://www.docker.com/) - Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 To run the cloud builders on your local development machine you need to install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 * Google Cloud CLI - The Google Cloud CLI is a set of tools to create and manage Google Cloud resources.
 The tools can be [installed directly from Google](https://cloud.google.com/sdk/docs/install) or from a package manager such as Brew, Chocolatey or Snap.
 * You also need a Google account to download the containers with the platform specific build servers.

-### How to use ready-to-use Docker images
 Once you have the above mentioned software installed follow these steps to install and run the Defold cloud builders:

 **Note for Windows users**: use git bash terminal for executing commands below.